BlockchainCommons/GordianServer-macOS/README.md

 - macOS 10.15.7 Catalina or better (if you'd like to support ensuring it works back to at least Mojave, let us know!)
    - If you do not have a Mac that is supported for running Catalina, you may wish to investigate the [Catalina Patcher](http://dosdude1.com/catalina/).
 - ~320 GB of free space for a full mainnet node with txindex; or ~30 GB for a full testnet3 node; or substantially less if the full node is pruned.
-- In order to install *Bitcoin Core* and *Tor* on your behalf, *GordianServer-macOS* uses *Brew* and *XCode Command Line Tools*, these will be automatically downloaded and installed for you within the app using a popular well reviewed open sourced script called *Strap*, you can read more about *Strap* [here](https://github.com/MikeMcQuaid/strap/blob/master/README.md).
-In addition to installing *Brew* and *XCode Command Line Tools*, *Strap* also sets up your Macbook for best security practices; including full disc encryption with *FileVault*, enables *macOS Firewall* and disables *Java* for better security among others.
+- If you wish to verify your *GordianServer-macOS* installation, *GordianServer-macOS* will prompt you to download Brew and GPG.
+You may also install the Strap secure development environment: you can read more about *Strap* [here](https://github.com/MikeMcQuaid/strap/blob/master/README.md).

 ## Installation Instructions